elphas-dev/elphas-recommender-laravel/README.md

 # Elphas Recommender for Laravel
 The Elphas recommender is a service for your data.
-Send in the data, we do some analises and you get back recommendations.
+Send in the data, we do some analyses and you get back recommendations.

 ## How to install